 What is it?

 The FASD Symposium is Eastern Canada’s largest annual gathering of everyone connected to the FASD community.
-This one-day interactive, bilingual, and educational event attracts 150+ people each year.
+This one-day interactive, educational event, with content available in English and French, attracts 300+ people each year.
 Our theme for 2020 is ‘Managing Challenging Behaviours in Children, Youth and Adults with FASD’.

 - People with FASD